-First, obtain the code and extract or clone it on a modern distribution (Arch, Ubuntu 14.04, Mint 17, ..., potentially with a virtual machine if required).
+First, obtain the code and extract or clone it on a modern distribution (Arch, Ubuntu 16.04, Mint 18, ..., potentially with a virtual machine if required).
 Then, from the main MRtrix3 folder:

 '''

 ./build clean

 git pull

-ARCH=x86-64 ./configure -static [-nogui]
+./configure -static [-nogui]

 ./build

 '''

 Note that this requires the availability of static versions of the required libraries.
 This is generally not a problem, most distributions will provide those by default, with the exception of Qt.
 If you require a static build of MRView, you will most likely need to build a static version of Qt beforehand.
-Use the -nogui option to skip installation of GUI components, which rely on Qt.
+Use the -nogui option to skip installation of GUI components, which rely on Ot.

-You can then copy the contents of the release/bin/ folder onto target systems, make sure their location is listed in the PATH, and start using these commands.
+You can then copy the contents of the bin/, lib/ and share/ folders onto target systems, make sure the bin/ folder location is listed in the PATH, and start using these commands.
+For example: